 Austin is a lively and colorful city known for its art scene, outdoor recreation, music festivals, vintage boutiques, unique dining, hip locals and more!
 Austin is hailed the Live Music Capital of the World largely due to their 100+ music and entertainment venues.
-Austin is widely popular for holding the South by Southwest (SXSW) and Austin City Limits festivals.
-Austin is also known for its famed McKinney Falls State Park and secret swimming holes at Hamilton Pools.
+Austin is widely famous for holding the South by Southwest (SXSW) and Austin City Limits festivals.
+Austin is also known for its famed McKinney Falls State Park and the natural swimming pool at Barton Springs Pools and swimming holes at Jacob’s Well and Hamilton Pools.
 Austin is also home to the largest urban bat colony in the U.S.

 The Texas Hill Country offers scenic and panoramic views of the granite and limestone rolling hills, caves and caverns, blue lakes and so much more.
-The Texas Hill Country is widely popular for its great outdoors featuring inviting landscapes, outdoor recreation, and water sports.
+The Texas Hill Country is a favorite for its great outdoors featuring inviting landscapes, outdoor recreation, and water sports.

 South Congress Avenue, or Soco, is known for its completely authentic Austin experience.
 Soco is frequented for its points of interest and many outdoor activities.
 South Congress is near 6th street and showcases the beauty of downtown Austin’s skyline, Texas State Capital, Lady Bird Lake and more.
 South Congress offers vintage and boutique shopping, cozy coffee shops, various eateries and more.

 6th Street is Austin’s downtown historic district.
 6th street is popularized for its extensive entertainment offerings.
-Austin is vibrant in character and this is truly evident just by taking a stroll in the Soco district.
+Austin is vibrant in character, and this is genuinely evident just by taking a stroll in the Soco district.
 The energy is controlled chaos and offers visitors a sensory overload in the best way possible.
-There is a bohemian and hipster vibe that just exudes Austin and is completely compelling.
+There is a bohemian and hipster vibe that just exudes Austin and is entirely compelling.
 There is also a multitude of trendy boutiques, live music venues, street performers, art galleries, pop up shops, unique eateries and even more.